CS-SI/eodag/docs/providers.rst

 Some providers are completely open, while others require an account to access their data.
 If credentials are needed, check the :doc:`registration guide <providers>` for details.

-Note that ``eodag`` is not limited to the providers listed here.
+.. admonition::  EODAG is not limited to the providers listed here
+   :class: note

    If a desired provider is missing, you can add it yourself.
    See `how to add a new provider <notebooks/api_user_guide/2_configuration.ipynb#Add-or-update-a-provider>`_ for more details.

 ----